wasmerio/winterjs/mozjs/testing/mozbase/docs/mozlog.rst

   Emitted when the testsuite starts running.

   ``tests``
-    A list of test ids.
-Test ids can either be strings or lists of strings (an example of the latter is reftests where the id has the form [test_url, ref_type, ref_url]) and are assumed to be unique within a given testsuite.
-In cases where the test list is not known upfront an empty list may be passed (list).
+    A dict of test ids keyed by group.
+Groups are any logical grouping of tests, for example a manifest, directory or tag.
+For convenience, a list of test ids can be used instead.
+In this case all tests will automatically be placed in the 'default' group name.
+Test ids can either be strings or lists of strings (an example of the latter is reftests where the id has the form [test_url, ref_type, ref_url]).
+    Test ids are assumed to be unique within a given testsuite.
+In cases where the test list is not known upfront an empty dict or list may be passed (dict).

+  ``name``
+    An optional string to identify the suite by.

   ``run_info``
     An optional dictionary describing the properties of the